awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-autoscaling.md

 ## Task 2: Create an AWS Lambda Function<a name="automation-asg2"></a>

-Use the following procedure to create a Lambda function that automatically creates a new Auto Scaling group with the latest, patched AMI\.
+Use the following procedure to create a Lambda function that automatically updates an existing Auto Scaling group with the latest, patched AMI\.

 **To create a Lambda function**